vitiral/artifact/README.md

  - `rst check` to validate that there are no errors

 As you can see, we've finished our specs and tests for saying hello to the world, but not to the aliens.
-It would be good to know if you had finished the second part when the aliens arrive and **rst** can help you do that!
+If the aliens arrived, it would be nice to know whether you can say hello -- **rst** can help you do that!

 # Future development
 Here is a snapshot (0.1.0) of items yet to be started: